 Parents / carers who believe their child is the target of bullying should share their concerns with school at the earliest opportunity.
 The best outcomes emerge when professionals and parents are able to work together when bullying occurs.

-Parents / carers will be notified of any* bullying related incidents involving their child and where appropriate, will be invited to become involved in the management and prevention of any future incidents.
+Parents / carers will be notified of any bullying related incidents involving their child and where appropriate, will be invited to become involved in the management and prevention of any future incidents.

 In the event parents/carers are unsatisfied with how the school has investigated / managed an alleged incident of bullying, please refer to the schools Complaints Policy and follow the outlined complaints procedure.